Life is full of transitions.

 I am a somatic based, trauma and attachment therapist.
 I incorporate mindfulness and other contemplative practices along with my expertise in trauma to help you find balance in your body-mind and support you in getting to know yourself better.
 This is core to my work, because if you don’t know yourself it is hard to support yourself.
 My work includes self-inquiry and self-exploration practices, to help you uncover your own wisdom and unique path towards healing.
 We will also work on a very basic level with nervous system regulation and how to make healthy lifestyle choices.
 In addition, I offer Acu-Detox and informed Yoga practices with individual therapy for those who struggle with PTSD, acute anxiety, addictions, and insomnia.

-I offer Individual and couples counseling in Spanish and English.
+I offer Individual counseling in Spanish and English.

 Services